Chatime: Expansion

-In 2012, the brand opened its first store in India, a traditional tea drinking country, in New Delhi.

 After its two stores in New York, its third store in the United States opened at Mall of America in March 2012.
 The Chatime store in London is located on Old Compton Street.

 In the Philippines, it planned to open 50 stores by 2014, while in Malaysia, it opened its 100th store in 2013, with plans to open up to 250 stores within a three to five-year period.

-As of December 2018, the brand has 16 locations throughout Vancouver, BC and 2 locations in Halifax, NS, Canada, as well as one in Richmond Hill, ON.
+As of May 2024, the brand has 5 locations throughout Vancouver, BC and 2 locations in Halifax, NS, Canada, as well as one in Richmond Hill, ON.
 Sydney, NS also has one as of January 2020.
 There are 16 locations in Toronto, ON alone in July 2021.
+There are also locations in Fredericton, New Brunswick and Moncton, New Brunswick.

-As of 2022, Chatime has ten stores in Dhaka and one store in Chittagong in Bangladesh.
+Chatime has stores in Dhaka and Chittagong in Bangladesh.

 Chatime's parent company, La Kaffa International Co.
 Ltd., debuted on Taiwan's Emerging Stock Market (興櫃市場) in December 2012 at NT$168 per share under the stock code 2732.
 It is the only publicly listed bubble tea company in Taiwan.